yyoshiki41/rdeadcode/README.md

 ## Known issues

+> [!WARNING]
-> [!WARNING] > _deadcode_ detects methods that implement an interface as dead code if it is not used in the project.
+> _deadcode_ detects methods that implement an interface as dead code if it is not used in the project.

+Please verify the interface compliance at compile time and restore the method when rdeadcode removes it.

 ```go
 // Verify interface compliance at compile time
 var _ fmt.Stringer = myString{}